 Who Is Ronda Rousey?

-Born in 1987 in California, Ronda Rousey endured a tough childhood marked by speech problems and her father's suicide.
+Ronda Rousey endured a tough childhood marked by speech problems and her father's suicide.
 She became a judo champion, earning back-to-back golds at the Pan American Championships and a 2008 Olympic bronze medal.
 Rousey joined the mixed martial arts circuit in 2010, earning fame as the UFC Bantamweight Champion, before suffering her first loss in November 2015.
-In January 2018, she announced her move to the WWE pro wrestling circuit.
+In January 2018, she announced her move to the WWE pro-wrestling circuit.

 Ronda Jean Rousey was born on February 1, 1987, in Riverside, California.
 Born with her umbilical cord wrapped around her neck, Rousey nearly died from a lack of oxygen and sustained slight brain damage, which impeded her ability to speak an intelligible word until she was six.